 - Sarah Hartman-Caverly is a Reference and Instruction Librarian at Delaware County Community College.

 Practitioners will share examples of their work on a project, a technique used, a resource created, or other strategies that relate to news literacy.
-Each talk will be 10 minutes or less.
+The list of presenters is available here.

 Program Learning Objectives